aleph2c/learning_xslt_with_python/README.md

   learn XSLT.

-The developer who is working on these bugs is buried with other work (at the time of this writing he has about 96 bugs in his queue).
+The developer who is working on these bugs is buried with other work (at the time of this writing he has about 96 bugs in his queue and he has spent 2 years on his highest priority bug -- so don't hold your breath).

 To learn XSLT 3.0 you need to be able to see its xsl compiler errors.
 As I said before, ``saxonche`` isn't documented.
 I spent a long time trying to figure out